fotomash/zanalytics-quant/services/README.md

 MCP2
 ----

-Strategy tooling service for logging enriched trade payloads and searching documentation.
+FastAPI service that logs enriched trade payloads to Redis and supports document search in Postgres.

 Key endpoints: